eezstreet/SWATEliteForce/README.md

 ### v5.2 ###

 #### CHANGES
+- Fixed a very frequent crash in multiplayer that was introduced in 5.1
-- Corrected the grenade throwing animation at high FOVs
+- Corrected glitches in the grenade animations which appeared at high FOVs
 - Tweaked the speed of the surrender animation so it plays slower (thanks to kevinfoley for this change)